jasonmidul/Discord.js-v14-Bot-Handler/README.md

 - Premium system
 - Eval slash command

+## ⭐Motivate me with a star if you like this repo⭐

 #### **Need Help with setup?** Join our [Discord Server](https://discord.gg/PZQT6c7gJn) and ask in the `#support` channel